codebyvictor/Mean-Reversion-Strategy/README.md

 At the time, my brokerage did not support algorithmic trading nor did it have any connected API.
 Thus, I used the external API "push safer" to receive daily phone notifications to manually buy, sell, or hold this strategy, with a report of its performance.
 The code ran at a specific time daily on a cloud-based system.

 ## Backtest Conclusion
 I ran the backtest on several equities.
 After analyzing the cumulative returns, I observed that this strategy worked best for equities with high volatility.
 In the graph you see below, the mean-reversion strategy has been performed on a 3x leveraged ETF specialized in the semiconductor industry (SOXL and SOXS).
-As observed, the strategy outstandingly outperforms the buy & hold strategy with more than 250% returns over 12 months as compared to -70% for the buy & hold strategy.
+As observed, the strategy outstandingly outperforms the buy & hold strategy.

 ### Limitations
 This strategy assumes no commissions or slippage.
 Furthermore, higher volatility also comes with higher downside risks.
 As a result, one cannot entirely rely on a technical analysis strategy.
 Company-specific news, brand sentiment, and macro trends also need to be considered.